 What will happen to the existing Toll Plazas?

 As soon as AET goes live, work will begin to demolish the center lanes of the toll plazas and reconstruct portions of the roadway.
-During this period, vehicles will be channelized into lanes and guided through the legacy toll lanes; the speed limit through this phase will continue to be 15 MPH, as it is today.
+During this period, vehicles will be channeled into lanes and guided through the former toll lanes.
+The speed limit through this phase will continue to be 15 miles per hour, as it is today.
 This work will be completed in 30 days or less.

-Once this work is completed and through the winter, traffic will then be channeled through the center of the legacy toll plazas, using barrels, barriers, and signage.
+Once this work is completed, traffic will then be channeled through the center of the former toll plazas, using barrels, barriers, and signage.
 During this phase, drivers will be able to travel at a posted work zone speed limit.
-Toll plaza demolition activities will include removal of the existing toll booth structures, and access tunnels, and removal of existing parking lots and toll plaza buildings.
+Toll plaza demolition activities will include removal of the existing toll booth structures, access tunnels, parking lots, and toll plaza buildings.
 The roadway will be reconstructed to accommodate vehicles using the new roadway alignment.
 All work is to be completed by the end of 2017.